adrianengine/gcp-img/README.md

 The above example shows usage of the `size` attribute:

-- The `size` attribute holds the numeric value of the image width to be displayed.
+- The `size` attribute holds the numeric value of the image dimensions to be displayed.
+It works as an Aspect Ratio to prevent layout shifting.
+It is recommended to include it.

 #### A fixed width